TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 #### 2. Negative values

-Another difference to know, is when the first argument is negative, `substr()` will read from the end of the string.
+Another difference to know is when the first argument is negative, `substr()` will read from the end of the string.
+The `substring()` function will treat the negative value as ZERO.

 ```javascript
 const str = "This is a, very long string!";